Leo3418/leo3418.github.io/collections/_gta-online-guides/en/purchases/apartment-locations.md

 {: .img-caption}
 Del Perro Heights is just across the street from the cheapest Office, Maze Bank West.
-It is also close to Insert Coin Arcade and Del Perro Nightclub.
+It is also close to Insert Coin Arcade, Del Perro Nightclub, and a Kosatka spawn point.

 ![Starting a Heist from Del Perro
 Heights]({{ img_path }}/del-perro-heights-heist.png)